Culvert Restoration Program

 Making Our Roads Fish-Friendly through Culvert Replacement

-The Bad River watershed is the largest basin on the south shore of Lake Superior.
-Fish passage and sedimentation at road stream crossings have been identified as major concerns in the watershed.
-To address this concern, the Superior Rivers Watershed Association, formerly Bad River Watershed Association, initiated the Culvert Restoration Program to conduct a watershed wide, quantitative road-stream crossing inventory and identify specific sites that are priorities for remediation.
+Fish passage and sedimentation at road stream crossings have been identified as major concerns in the Lake Superior Basin.
+To address this concern, the Superior Rivers Watershed Association initiated the Culvert Restoration Program to conduct a watershed wide, quantitative road-stream crossing inventory and identify specific sites that are priorities for remediation.

 When roads were first built in the region, we focused on getting cars and trucks across the stream.
 We didn’t consider the potential negative effects that crossings can have on our streams and fish.
-With over 1,000 road stream crossings in the Bad River Watershed, the effects of these crossings on our streams and fish can be significant.
+With over 1,000 road stream crossings in the region, the effects of these crossings on our streams and fish can be significant.

 Culverts act as barriers to fish by blocking access to quality habitat upstream.
 For instance, there may be a drop at the outlet that prevents fish from getting into the pipe, or the water may be flowing too fast for fish, especially smaller ones, to make it all the way through a pipe.
 Road crossings can also have a negative effect by adding sediments into our stream channels when there is a road failure or a regular eroded stream crossing.
 The extra sediments can cover the stream bottom, smother insects which are the food for fish, and limit spawning success.